Himorell/almuTicketApi/README.md

 This web application will allow to generate tickets with requests, incidents and room reservations to the people who are part of Arrabal from their cell phones or desktops and to Almudena to manage them all from only one place: AlmuTicket app.

+This readme corresponds to the <b>backend development</b> of the application, which is <b>complemented</b> by the frontend development located in the repository https://github.com/CarmenGP/almuticket-front

 <h2>2.
 User Stories</h2>
 <h4>2.1 Administrator</h4>
 <ul>